Impaired Pharmacist Had Bottles Of Unlabeled Pills, Front-End Damage, Lyndhurst Police Charge

-An impaired pharmacist from Passaic County whose luxury SUV had fresh front-end damage also had several unlabeled bottles of prescription drugs in the vehicle when Lyndhurst police stopped him, authorities said.
+A pharmacist from Passaic County whose luxury SUV had fresh front-end damage also was impaired and had several unlabeled bottles of prescription drugs in the vehicle when Lyndhurst police stopped him, authorities said.

 Paresh Gandhi, 51, of Totowa was trying to parallel park his Audi Q3 on Ridge Road when Summer Avenue when he was found by Officers Anthony Giaquinto and Michael Carrinoa as they responded to a call of a drunk driver around 8 p.m.
 Friday, Feb.
 18, Detective Lt.
 Vincent Auteri said.